FS-Academy-Xi/welcome-courses-modules-assignments/README.md

 ## COURSES

-Your Flatiron School program is broken up into courses.
+Your Academy Xi program is broken up into courses.
 Each course represents a section of our core curriculum.

 ## MODULES

-Flatiron School organizes content within courses by breaking them up into modules.
+Academy Xi organizes content within courses by breaking them up into modules.
 The modules will control the entire flow of the course and within them you'll find all your lessons, labs, assignments, and quizzes for the course.
 Modules can be filled with different types of content: